antonarnaudov/SoftuniProjects/README.md

 # SoftuniProjects
-All of my softuni courses
+All of my softuni courses with Python